Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Modelling

 \subsubsection{Sensitivity to different halo finders}

-For a visual inspection of the effect of different halo finders on the halo mass function, we present in Fig.~\ref{fig:delta-hf} a comparison between \ahf\ and \subfind\ halos identified within a $(26.65\,\mpc)^3$ volume extracted from a $500~\mpc$ box with $512^3$ particles started at $z=99$ using the Zeldovich approximation.
-The mass of the largest halo located at the center is $2\times 10^{15}\,\msun$ while the smallest halo marked in each panel is $10^{13}\,\msun$.
+For a visual inspection of the effect of different halo finders on the HMF, Fig.~\ref{fig:delta-hf} shows a comparison between \ahf\ and \subfind\ halos identified within a $(26.65\,\mpc)^3$ volume extracted from a $500~\mpc$ box with $512^3$ particles started at $z=99$ using the Zeldovich approximation.
+The mass of the largest halo located at the centre is $2\times 10^{15}\,\msun$ while the smallest halo marked in each panel is $10^{13}\,\msun$.
 Whereas \ahf\ and \subfind\ both find the same large groups, for smaller groups, we notice a non-negligible suppression on the number of objects, with \subfind\ tending to group together smaller objects into a larger one.
-The effect is more evident along the stream on the center left of the larger object presented in Fig.~\ref{fig:delta-hf}.
-The tendency of pure FOF-based methods to merger smaller, dynamically distinct objects along tidal streams, building ``particle bridges'' between structures is well known~\citep[see, for instance,][and references therein]{Knebe:2011rx}.
+The effect is more evident along the stream on the centre left of the larger object presented in Fig.~\ref{fig:delta-hf}.
+The tendency of pure FOF-based methods to merger smaller, dynamically distinct objects along tidal streams, building `particle bridges' between structures, is well known~\citep[see e.g.][and references therein]{Knebe:2011rx}.